-If the differential pressure across the Nozzle decreases significantly from its initial value, an aerosol flow error is indicated on the front panel display, meaning a possible contaminated or plugged critical orifice (see note next page).
+If the differential pressure across the Nozzle decreases significantly from its initial value, a low aerosol flow may be indicated on the front panel display, meaning a possible contaminated or plugged critical orifice (see note next page).
 The initial value of nozzle pressure is found on the checkout data sheet supplied with the instrument.
-Current nozzle differential and crifical orifice differential pressure are both displayed on the Status screen shown in Figure 4-9, Chapter 4.
+Current nozzle differential pressure and orifice differential pressure are both displayed on the Status screen shown in Figure 4-9, Chapter 4.
 Note that the orifice differential pressure can indicate there is sufficient vacuum pressure even when the orifice itself is clogged because the vacuum pump may pull less air flow through the sensor.

 A plugged orifice is best determined by measuring the inlet flow while the instrument is in the low flow operation mode.
 Inlet flow measurement is made using a volumetric flowmeter capable of accurately measuring 0.3 L/min flow.
 A "bubble meter" or a TSI flowmeter is an accurate meter for this purpose.
 Connect the flowmeter to the instrument inlet and operate the instrument in the low flow operation mode.
-Orifice replacement or cleaning is not necessary if your CPC flow rate is measured near the value indicated on the Status screen, at about 0.3 L/min.
+Orifice replacement or cleaning is not necessary if your UCPC flow rate is measured about 0.3 L/min.
 If a low inlet flow is observed using the flowmeter, maintenance of the orifice is recommended.

 Note: Low nozzle pressure can indicate other problems too, such as plugged nozzle pressure tubing.
 This can occur if butanol collects in the tubing.
 Butanol in the nozzle pressure tubing may indicate a more serious flooding problem.
 Contact TSI service personnel if this problem occurs.
 A leak in the pump sampling tubing or diminished pump performance will also cause reduced flow through the critical flow orifice and lowered nozzle pressure.
 This will be accompanied by a reduced orifice pressure as well as nozzle pressure reduction.
-Reference the discussion in Chapter 5, "Technical Description," on critical flow for a better understanding of CPC flow.
+Reference the discussion in Chapter 5, "Technical Description," on critical flow for a better understanding of UCPC flow.

-To remove the critical orifice for cleaning or replacement, use the following instructions:
+To remove the critical orifice for cleaning or replacement, use the following instructions.

 - 1. Read warnings and cautions at the beginning of this chapter. - Unplug the instrument and remove the instrument cover by loosening the six side panel screws (they don't have to be fully removed).
 Lift the cover up.
-Do NOT remove the screws holding the clear butanol reservoir cover.
+Do NOT remove the screws holding the clear butanol reservoir cover. - 3.
+Identify the stainless steel barbed orifice fitting from Figure 8-12 indicated by the arrow.

-- 3. Identify the stainless steel barbed orifice fitting from Figure 8-11 indicated by the arrow. - 4.
-When performing any operations within the cabinet, take great care to avoid stressing any electrical wiring.
-Damage to the wiring may necessitate the return of the instrument to the factory for repair. - 5.
-Carefully separate the clear tubing from the orifice barb, prying carefully between the end of the tube and fitting with a flat blade screwdriver to facilitate tubing removal. - 6.
-Use a 7/16" socket wrench or nut driver to remove the fitting. - 7.
-Clean or replace the orifice fitting.
+- 4. When performing any operations within the cabinet, take great care to avoid stressing any electrical wiring.
+Damage to this wiring may necessitate the return of the instrument to the factory for repair. - 5.
+Carefully separate the clear tubing from the orifice barb, prying carefully between the end of the tube and fitting with a flat blade screwdriver to facilitate tubing removal - 6.
+Use a $\frac{7}{16}$ socket wrench or nut driver to remove the fitting. - 7.
+Clean or replace the fitting.
 Cleaning may require the use of an ultrasonic bath or use of appropriate solvent depending upon source of contamination.
 The orifice fitting is constructed of 316 SS with an imbedded Sapphire orifice.
-Orifice replacement (one orifice supplied) may be required if the blockage cannot be removed.

-Note: TSI replacement orifices have excellent repeatability, and calibration is generally unnecessary to maintain the basic instrument flow specification when an orifice is replaced.
-If you have a trusted flow reference, you may wish to calibrate the orifice to improve accuary.
-A new calibration data point is entered through the instrument's serial communication port.
-Refer to the section "Calibrating and Entering New Orifice Flow Data".

-- 8. Apply thread sealing tape or compound and re-install the orifice.

-- 9. Reconnect the plastic tubing.

-- 10. Verify flow as described earlier.
+Orifice replacement (one orifice supplied) may be required if the blockage cannot be removed. - Note: TSI replacement orifices have excellent repeatability, and calibration is unnecessary to maintain the basic instrument flow specification when an orifice is replaced. - 8.
+Apply thread sealing tape or compound and re-install the orifice. - 9.
+Reconnect the plastic tubing. - 10.
+Verify flow as described earlier.

-Figure 8-11Top View of Instrument Showing Critical Orifice in Optics Block
+Figure 8-12 Top View of Instrument Showing Critical Orifice in Optics Block